Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Introduction

 To a region $R$, we associate a Laurent polynomial $\Pol(R):=\F(R)\W(R)$ in the variables $v_{x,y}$'s.
-We call $\Pol(R)$ the \emph{tiling polinomial} of the region $R$.
+We call $\Pol(R)$ the \emph{tiling polynomial} of the region $R$.
 Kenyon and Wilson \cite{KW} proved that any contiguous minor can be written as the tiling polynomial of a truncated Aztec diamond.
+The following theorem is a direct consequence of Kenyon and Wilson's Theorem 5 in \cite{KW}.